filamentphp/filament/packages/infolists/docs/03-entries/02-text.md

 ### Limiting the number of values in the list

-You can limit the number of values initially displayed in the list using the `limitList()` method, which will add a `show X more` clickable link to reveal the rest of the values:
+You can limit the number of values in the list using the `limitList()` method:

 ```php
 use Filament\Infolists\Components\TextEntry;